analogdevicesinc/pyadi-iio/doc/source/dev/index.rst

 Precommit
 ---------------------------
-**pre-commit** is heavily relied on for keeping code in order and eliminating certain bugs.
+**pre-commit** is heavily relied on for keeping code in order and for eliminating certain bugs.
 Be sure to run these checks before submitting code.
 This can be run through pyinvoke or directly from the repo root as:

 .. code-block:: console